Clinton Rossiter

 Clinton Lawrence Rossiter III (September 18, 1917 – July 11, 1970) was an American historian and political scientist at Cornell University (1947-1970) who wrote The American Presidency, among 20 other books, and won both the Bancroft Prize and the Woodrow Wilson Foundation Award for his book Seedtime of the Republic.

-Background
+Early life and education

 Rossiter was born on September 18, 1917, in Philadelphia, Pennsylvania.
 His parents were Winton Goodrich Rossiter, a stockbroker, and Dorothy Shaw.
-Clinton grew up in Bronxville, New York, as the third of four siblings: Dorothy Ann Rossiter, William Winton Goodrich Rossiter (William also attended Westminster and Cornell University), Clinton, and Joan Rossiter.
+Clinton grew up in Bronxville, New York, the third of four siblings: Dorothy Ann Rossiter, William Winton, Goodrich Rossiter, Clinton, and Joan Rossiter.
 He was raised to give priority to family and social expectations.

-He attended Westminster preparatory school in Simsbury, Connecticut and graduated Phi Beta Kappa from Cornell University in 1939, where he was also a member of the Quill and Dagger society.
-In 1942, Princeton University awarded him a doctorate for his thesis Constitutional Dictatorship: Crisis Government in the Modern Democracies.
+Rossiter attended Westminster preparatory school in Simsbury, Connecticut, and then attended Cornell University, where he graduated Phi Beta Kappa in 1939 and was a member of the Quill and Dagger society.

+In 1942, Princeton University awarded him a Ph.D. for his thesis Constitutional Dictatorship: Crisis Government in the Modern Democracies.